WaveAssist/GitZoid/README.md

 - Your GitHub token
 - The list of repositories to monitor

-GitZoid will:
-- Review PRs using hosted AI keys
+GitZoid will handle the rest using our hosted AI keys.
-- Post structured comments to your PRs — no setup required

 ---

-### 3. Manual Deployment (Advanced Users)
+### ⚙️ 3.
+Manual Deployment (Advanced Users)

 Prefer running GitZoid on your own infra?